-- 198. Plaintiff C.H. is the mother of J.S.1, a 14-year-old court-involved student.
+- 196. Plaintiff C.H. is the mother of J.S.1, a 14-year-old court-involved student.
 J.S.1 was born on July 5, 1990.
-C.H. is also the mother of another court-involved child with a disability who missed two months of school in the fall of 2004 upon being released from ATD. - 199.
+C.H. is also the mother of another court-involved child with a disability who missed two months of school in the fall of 2004 upon being released from ATD. - 197.
 During the 2003-2004 school year J.S.1 was supposed to attend MS 113 in the Bronx.
 C.H. applied to the Region for a safety transfer (i.e. a type of transfer available for a student who are or may be in danger in the student's current school).
-However, no transfer was ever granted and, as a result, J.S.1 missed several months of school. - 200.
+However, no transfer was ever granted and, as a result, J.S.1 missed several months of school. - 198.
 On or about March of 2004, J.S.1 was placed in a court-ordered setting in New York City.
 He was first placed in DJJ's Bridges Center in the Bronx, then at Crossroads in Brooklyn, and was moved to State OCFS' Pyramid Reception Center.

 Despite being only 13, he was inappropriately provided instruction at high school level.

 However, he never received any document concerning credits earned for his school work while he was in Crossroads.

-- J.S.1 was moved to the OCFS Highland Residential Center on or about May 28, 2004.
+- 199. J.S.1 was moved to the OCFS Highland Residential Center on or about May 28, 2004.
 While there, he earned approximately 7.5 credits (or 3.75 units).
-Some of the classes he was provided are not part of the requirements for a Regents' diploma. - 202.
+Some of the classes he was provided are not part of the requirements for a Regents' diploma. - 200.
 J.S.1 returned to New York City on or about January 25, 2005.
 He was referred to Region 2 for placement.
 Region 2 sent J.S.1 to Truman High School, an impact school, East Bronx Academy for the Future and Bronx High School for Performance and Stage Craft.
 However, those schools refused to admit him.
 In addition, Truman inquired about his history of court-involvement and informed C.H. that there were no openings there for her son.
-J.S.1 and C.H. received no notice or opportunity for a hearing to challenge the denial, prior to J.S.1's being denied access to school.